escherize/tracks/README.md

 ### track/let

 Destructuring complex nested data structures can be a real pain.
 Tracks makes this easy.
 Much like `clojure.core/let`, symbols in the track pattern will be bound to the value and available the body.
-Unliek `clojure.core/let` we supply a binding form of *the same shape* as the data we are interested in.
+Unlike `clojure.core/let` we supply a binding form of *the same shape* as the data we are interested in.

 ```clojure